Key takeaways

 BI Cares Patient Assistance Program

-The Boehringer Ingelheim Cares Foundation (BI Cares) Patient Assistance Program is a charitable assistance program for older adults and lower-income families.
+The Boehringer Ingelheim Cares Foundation (BI Cares) Patient Assistance Program is a charitable program that assists older adults and lower-income families.
 This program provides free medication to eligible patients.

 Here are the eligibility requirements for the program: